Medicare Drug Coverage Penalty: How the Part D Penalty For Not Enrolling Works

 Part D Penalty Example #1

-It’s currently June of 2018.
-You haven’t had prescription drug coverage since December of 2016.
-That means you haven’t had drug coverage for a total of 18 months.
+Let's say that it’s currently May of 2019.
+You haven’t had prescription drug coverage since December of 2017.
+That means you haven’t had drug coverage for a total of 16 months.

 So, here’s your Part D penalty calculation: